lukket/sound-output-switcher/README.md

 sound-output-switcher
 =====================

-ABOUT
+#### ABOUT

-This is an indicator applet for the Ubuntu Unity desktop to switch the sound output.
+This is an indicator applet for the Ubuntu Unity / Gnome shell desktops to switch the sound output.
 It shows all available profiles of your soundcard and lets you switch between them.

-Tested on Ubuntu 12.04 and 14.04.
-Feedback is welcome.
+Tested on Ubuntu 12.04 and 14.04, and on Gnome 3.4.2 - Feedback is welcome.

-INSTALL
+#### INSTALL

 Put all files in a directory of your choice.
 Run the executable sound-output-switcher or add it to your startup applications.